spoonapps/docs/doc/reference/spoonide/troubleshooting.md

 Create a diagnostic version of the application and look in the created logs for specific error messages.
 This can often provide a quick fix by letting you know exactly where the issue is.
 If the virtual application will not run, but the native version does run, try building from the Capture and Diff snapshot without any changes.
 Does the application still start?
 If not, it is possible the application is not compatible and cannot be virtualized.
 If the application does launch, start removing the registry and filesystem items again and see if it still executes.
 Perhaps something needed was unintentionally removed.
 I receive an error "Unable to contact server" when I try and build my application.
-If you are including a runtime in your build, ensure you can access internet resources and Spoon Virtual Application Studio will download the needed runtime information in order to complete the build.
+If you are including a runtime in your build, ensure you can access internet resources and Spoon IDE will download the needed runtime information in order to complete the build.
 For more information, see Access Internet-based Resources.
 Why do I receive a connection error when I start my application?
 There is a known issue with SQL 2005 where if the hard drive is compressed and the SQL 2005 Express Runtime is included in the virtual application, a connection error will display at startup.
 The only current workaround is to decompress the hard drive.
 More information can be found on MSDN here.